eoncode/run-bot/README.md

 ## Module Separation

-Logic is kept independent of the app runtime: the `RunnerBarCore` library holds the platform-agnostic business logic, and the `RunnerBar` executable holds the macOS app shell.
+Logic is kept independent of the app runtime: the `RunBotCore` library holds the platform-agnostic business logic, and the `RunBot` executable holds the macOS app shell.
 The compiler enforces the boundary, which keeps Core reusable and unit-testable with plain `swift test`.

 → [`docs/architecture/library-rationale.md`](docs/architecture/library-rationale.md)